-REC # RFC 6092 Recommendation Text Comments REC- 13 Residential IPv6 gateways SHOULD provide a convenient means to update their firmware securely, for the installation of security patches and other manufacturer-recommended changes.
-This requirement applies more to home routers owned by subscribers.
-REC- 49 Internet gateways with IPv6 simple security capabilities MUST provide an easily selected configuration option that permits a "transparent mode" of operation that forwards all unsolicited flows regardless of forwarding direction, i.e., not to use the IPv6 simple security capabilities of the gateway.
+REC# RFC 6092 Recommendation Text Comments REC- Residential IPv6 gateways SHOULD provide a This requirement applies more to home routers owned by 13 convenient means to update their firmware subscribers. securely, for the installation of security patches and other manufacturer-recommended changes.

+REC# RFC 6092 Recommendation Text Comments REC- 49 Internet gateways with IPv6 simple security capabilities MUST provide an easily selected configuration option that permits a "transparent mode" of operation that forwards all unsolicited flows regardless of forwarding direction, i.e., not to use the IPv6 simple security capabilities of the gateway.
 The transparent mode of operation MAY be the default configuration.
 The ability to turn off the firewall will probably be a requested feature but use case is still unclear as to who should be able to do this and when.
 The firewall MUST be on by default.
 REC- 50 By DEFAULT, subscriber-managed residential gateways MUST NOT offer management application services to the exterior network.
 Common management application services that need to be controlled include http (tcp/80), https (tcp/443), ssh (tcp/22), telnet (tcp/23) & snmp (udp161/162).
 As a default setting, it is important these be disabled to prevent blocking.
 Unclear impact to our ability to manage CPE devices like the integrated home gateway router.
 All externally facing management application services support authentication and require changing of all default credentials.
 All externally facing management application services also support restricting access to trusted IP blocks via an ACL.
 ACL(s) block both IPv4 and IPv6 by default unless explicitly allowed.